mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 - Spark: Spark has three separate node selector settings: `application_node_selector`, `driver_node_selector`, and `executor_node_selector`.
 When setting a node selector for the application, it only applies to the driver and executor, as there is no real significance to setting it for the application itself (since the only pods created are for the driver and executor).
+This logic becomes part of the Spark CRD, ensuring that it is consistently applied during the job execution.
 The logic is:
    - Application Node Selector: Always remains empty.
    - Driver Node Selector: If no specific `driver_node_selector` is defined, the runtime node selector is used.